briannicholls/nhl_stats/README.md

 # NHL Stats

 Welcome!
-This gem is a simple web-scraping CLI to view selected stats of NHL players.
+This gem is a simple web-scraping CLI to view selected stats of NHL players, as per the website quanthockey.com

 ## Installation